Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 What's the purpose of this PR?
 Check all that apply.
 This is **mandatory**!

-  - [ ] new service onboarding
+  - [ ] New service onboarding.
-  - [ ] new API version
+  - [ ] New API version. ([OpenAPI Hub](https://aka.ms/openapihub) can be used to generate such PR.)
-  - [ ] update existing version for new feature
+  - [ ] update existing version for new feature.
+(This is applicable only when you are revising a private preview API version.)
-  - [ ] update existing version to fix swagger quality issue in s360
+  - [ ] Update existing version to fix swagger quality issue in S360.
-  - [ ] other, please clarify:
+  - [ ] Other, please clarify:
     - _edit this with your clarification_

 ## Due diligence checklist